sea-shunned/hawks/README.md

 The academic/technical details can be found there.
 What follows here is a practical guide to using this tool to generate synthetic data.

+If you use this tool to generate data that forms part of a paper, please consider either linking to this work or citing the paper above.

 ## Installation
 Installation is available through pip by:
 ```